 What Happed to the Computer?

-So I did use it as a HTPC for what it was built for, for about two years, its main use was just watching videos, weather it be Blu Rays, DVD, video files or streaming YouTube (this is back in 2012).
+So I did I use it as a HTPC?
+Well for about the first two years, its main use was just watching videos, weather it be Blu Rays, DVD, video files or streaming YouTube (this is back in 2012).

-In 2015 (i think) I upgraded my TV which had all the smart TV apps built in and I also got a PS4 (which again has it all built in+ a blu ray) and so use of the MCC declined.
+In 2015 (i think) I upgraded my TV which now had all the smart TV apps built in and I also got a PS4 (which again has it all built in and a blu ray) and so use of the MCC declined.
 I still have it set up with my TV but I only really use it now to play odd emulated game on.

-It currently running Windows 7 but I do feel like turning it into a linux box and a place where I can play around with that and maybe upgrade it with a low profile graphics card to give it longtivity.
+It currently running Windows 7 but I do feel like turning it into a linux box and a place where I can play around with that and maybe upgrade it with a low profile graphics card to give it longtivity and maybe play more powerful games / emulators on.